sxyu/volrend/README.md

 make -j12
 ```

-Pass `-DVOLREND_USE_CUDA=ON` to use CUDA-OpenGL interop renderer instead of compute shader.
+- Pass `-DVOLREND_USE_CUDA=ON` to use CUDA-OpenGL interop renderer.
+- Pass `-DVOLREND_USE_CUDA=OFF` to use compute shader backend.
-It is slower but currently the CS renderer has a mysterious performance issue when camera is inside a
-dense part of the voxel grid.
+It has has a mysterious performance issue when camera is inside the voxel grid.
+However,
+it is very fast outside and can work without CUDA.

 On Ubuntu, to get the dependencies, try
 `sudo apt-get install libgl1-mesa-dev libxi-dev libxinerama-dev libxcursor-dev libxrandr-dev libgl1-mesa-dev libglu1-mesa-dev`